cronitorio/cronitor-kubernetes/README.md

 Remaining to-dos:
 * Set up publishing to Github Container Registry: https://github.com/docker/login-action#github-container-registry
+* Look into ensuring `SharedInformer`-s are actually shared
+* See if we can get the informers to limit information received at the server level

 Open questions:
 * What should we do when watched CronJobs are deleted?
 Do we keep in Cronitor or remove?